staxrip/staxrip/README.md

 # Features

-- Clean user interface with High DPI support
-- Context sensitive and dynamic help
-- Handles almost any input format and allows to config how files are loaded and processed
+- Handles the most popular input format and allows to config how files are loaded and processed
 - x264, x265, AMD VCE H.264 encoding, Intel Quick Sync H.264/H.265/MPEG-2 encoding, NVIDIA H.264/H.265 encoding, VP9, XVID
 - Output Formats: AVI, MP4, MKV, WEBM
 - Output Codecs: XVID, H.264, H.265, VP9, MP3, AC3, AAC, VORBIS, DTS, FLAC, OPUS
 - Batch Processing including support for processing sub-directories recursively
-- Powerful AviSynth and VapourSynth editor
+- Flexible AviSynth and VapourSynth editor
-- Video comparison tool for making it very easy to compare codec and filter options
+- Video comparison tool to compare codec and filter options
-- Searchable MediaInfo dialog
-- MediaInfo folder view showing a table with MediaInfo of a complete folder
-- Minimal user interaction required due to rich configuration and automation features
+- Minimal user interaction required due to ´flexible configuration and automation features
-- Full manual control over important processing steps such as a convenient dialog for demuxing and choosing one of many available source filters
 - copy modes for audio and video for plain remuxing
 - Cut/Trim/Edit feature
-- A large amount of macros can be used in scrips and command lines allowing to change all settings with the GUI at any time which is much more convenient then a serialized step by step approach
+- Macros can be used in scrips and command lines allowing to change settings with the GUI at any time
 - Scripable with C# and PowerShell scripts
 - External AviSynth filters and command line tools can be integrated
-- Rich project, project template and profiles support
+- Project, project template and profiles support
 - Job processing

 # Requirements